 While Report ITU-R M.2477-0 includes a definition of suborbital flight, following further considerations and taking into account the diversity of applications, it may be necessary to provide more flexibility to the description of suborbital fight and suborbital vehicles.

-[Editors Note: Various descriptions of suborbital flights are provided below.
-They are still being debated and discussed.]

-For radiocommunication purposes a suborbital flight is described as an intentional flight of a vehicle travelling at speeds at which it does not achieve its corresponding orbital velocity, reaching the upper atmosphere and beyond without becoming a satellite (see RR No. 1.179) [before returning back to the surface of the Earth].
+For radiocommunication purposes a suborbital flight is described as an

-An intentional flight of a vehicle expected to reach the upper atmosphere without completing a full orbit around the Earth and without having the capability nor the intent to become a satellite (see RR No. 1.179) before returning back to the surface of the Earth.
+intentional flight of a vehicle expected to reach the upper atmosphere without completing a full orbit around the Earth and without having the capability nor the intent to become a satellite (see RR No. 1.179) before returning back to the surface of the Earth.

-An intentional flight of a vehicle expected to reach the upper atmosphere without reaching the lowest altitude of a stable circular satellite (see No. 1.179) before returning back to the surface of the Earth.

 Some examples of suborbital flights are shown in Annex 1.

-A suborbital vehicle is a vehicle executing a suborbital flight;”
+A suborbital vehicle is a vehicle executing a suborbital flight;

 4.2 Operational concepts